 Each stage of the process has been thought through, from buckets made from recycled plastic, to the growers the team choose to work with.
 Lush wants to work with environmentally conscious farmers who are willing to make positive change.
 This may sound a little airy fairy, but due to the inherent use of pesticides in the flower industry, a want to make a difference is a positive first step.
 Of course, where possible the team want to use organic suppliers, but these are sometimes few and far between.
 So the crew have put some tight guidelines in place.
 We’re working with Pesticides Action Network, who have a list of 300 highly hazardous chemicals.
 Lush are asking growers to share the pesticides they use, then if they’re using any pesticides on PAN’s list we will work with them longer term, going as far as we can to eliminate pesticides.
 However, Lush are only willing to work with people working towards change.

 As well as offering an array of bouquets, Lush flowers will include a small selection of potted plants, such as aloe vera and coffee plants.
 These are potted in a mixture of compost made from the Lush Green Hub’s factory waste and contain cork waste, an eco friendly way to help the compost retain moisture.
-The soil is decorated with recycled glass that prevents compost from spilling out of the black and white pots you may well be familiar with.
+The soil is decorated with recycled glass that prevents compost from spilling out of the black pots you may well be familiar with.
 While these plants are currently imported, they’re an investment and a handy care guide will help you make these precious plants last for years to come.

 Pick up a seasonal bouquet for your sweetie (or yourself) at Lush Oxford Street, Liverpoole or Shinjuku and keep your eyes peeled for more news on Lush flowers.
 In the meantime, why not read about the secret messages behind your blooms.